puppetlabs/puppetlabs-hocon/README.markdown

     }
     ```

-    Aside from these two cases, the `type` parameter does not need to be set.
+    Aside from these three cases, the `type` parameter does not need to be set.

 ##Development